AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 At any time you can update an equation by right-clicking on an existing equation and selecting **Edit MathML** from the context menu.

+>[!NOTE]
+>
+> MathML generation propagates the `output-class` associated with MathML equations, enabling configured styling such as fonts, colors, backgrounds, and other formatting to be reflected in the generated output.

 ### Validation of equations in the MathML editor

 Experience Manager Guides validates MathML equations when you save a topic containing them.